How to Improve Patient Flow

-Healthcare providers know that patients’ experiences affect whether they will return for future treatment.
-A patient who is forced into a confusing environment, made to wait, or left to feel abandoned will likely find a new provider.
+Healthcare providers know that patient experience affects whether they will return for future treatment.
+A patient forced into a confusing environment and made to wait or left to feel abandoned will likely find a new provider.

-Your patient flow directly affects their experience.
-Flow is the speed, accuracy and efficiency with which a patient moves through your practice.
+Your patient flow directly affects their satisfaction in visiting your office.
+Flow is the speed, accuracy, and efficiency with which a patient moves through your practice’s services.
 Whether you practice alone or with a large group, improved flow can prevent surges and overbookings, stabilize appointment fluctuations, and eliminate unnecessary delays.
 All of these benefits enhance the experience.

 Servicing more patients doesn’t always require more facilities and staff.
-Good flow allows fewer doctors to see more patients.
-It allows your business to save money on staff, automation and process.
-It can reduce cost and increase revenue.
+Good flow allows offices to maximize care with fewer doctors seeing more patients.
+Moreover, effective patient flow allows your business to save money on staff, automation, and process.
+It can reduce costs and increase revenue.

-Building a system that promotes flow isn’t easy, but it’s worth the investment.
+Building a system that promotes a seamless flow isn’t easy, but it’s worth the investment.

 Your first task is to create an environment that strives to improve patient flow.
-Whether you’re a single practitioner, a partner in a small practice, or part of a large business, it’s essential that everyone understands your goal to service patients quickly.
+Whether you’re a single practitioner, a partner in a small practice, or part of a large business, everyone must understand your goal to service patients quickly.

-Encourage receptionists, schedulers and nurses to actively inform patients where to go next.
-If necessary, patients should be lead to the proper areas.
-Use firm language that clearly explains what will happen next.
+Encourage receptionists, schedulers, and nurses to inform patients where to go next preemptively.
+If necessary, lead patients to the proper areas.
+Use strong language to explain what will happen next clearly.
 Don’t worry about being forceful; most people appreciate clear directions.

-For example, at the end of the appointment a healthcare provider might say, “Thanks for coming.
+For example, at the end of the appointment, a healthcare provider might say, “Thanks for coming.
 Have a nice day.”
 It signals the end of the meeting, but it doesn’t provide direction.
-Staff should be coached to say, “Thanks for coming.
+Coach staff to say, “Thanks for coming.
 Head down the hall and see Kathy at the desk with the vase of flowers.”
 The latter will quickly deliver your patient to the proper desk, making room for new patients.